EAST TENNESSEE GEOLOGICAL SOCIETY

 Biography

-Greetings, and welcome to the March 10, 2025 ETGS virtual meeting.
+Greetings, and welcome to the May 12, 2025 ETGS virtual meeting.

 If you attend via Zoom as a courtesy please mute your cell phone or the microphone in your laptop/tablet to minimize background noise and feedback echoes.
 We will also make an effort to mute all participants - at least until the presentation is finished.
 Please use the chat feature to type any comments or questions you may have.
 We recommend that you send questions for the speaker to "everyone" so all participants can see the question.
 In the interest of time, we may hold the Q&A at the end of the presentation.